In a rapidly changing tax and market environment, high-net-worth investors need to be more proactive than ever with their tax planning.

 - Opportunity zone investments for deferrals and exclusions under certain conditions

-As we look ahead to possible changes in capital gains taxation, having a flexible, forward-thinking approach can provide greater control and efficiency over time.
+The bottom line?
+Having a flexible, forward-thinking strategy for capitals gains can provide greater control and efficiency over time.

 Estate and Gift Tax Exemption Planning